haileytapia/portfolio/VarianceChartDomo.md

 ## Customize variance charts

-You can customize the appearance of a variance chart in several ways, many of which are possible with the **Chart Properties** tool.
+You can customize the appearance of a circular sankey chart in several ways using the **Chart Properties** tool.
 For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.

 Some unique properties of variance charts are shown in the following table: